 Don’t wait for the U.S. Open, PGA Championship, or Masters to interest players in betting on golf.
 Name drop players like Rory, Jon Rahm, and Brooks Koepka to garner interest in golf wagering.

-Your sports betting platform provides a standard, easy-to-understand, list of wagers for every golf tournament.
+Your sports betting platform provides a standard, easy-to-understand, list of wagers for every PGA Tour tournament.
 Use your betting platform to draw even the most casual fan’s interest.

 Odds to Win

 For both casual players and sharp players, the most popular golf bet is to win.

 It’s rare for any player on the PGA Tour to provide Tiger Woods-like domination.
 Don’t be surprised if top pros like McIlroy and Jon Rahm offer overlay golf odds.

 Head-to-head PGA Tour betting provides an exciting alternative from win wagering.
 Also, let players know they can bet on rounds and, sometimes, even each hole.

 Check your sportsbook wagering platform to know which golf sports wagering options to promote.